don1989/AgGridDemo/ag-grid-demo/README.md

 cd ag-grid-demo

-npm install (this will install ag-grid-community@25.0.1)

 npm start

 ### In the browser:

-Select 'New Order'

-Notice that the new order is not flashed on screen.

-Quit the app from VS code.

-### In the terminal:

-npm install ag-grid-community@24.1.0 ag-grid-react@24.1.0

-npm start

-### In the browser:

-Select 'New Order'
+Select 'Update Name For ID'

-Notice that the flash is displayed in the new order.
+Notice the flash is the default green.

+Select 'Update Price ID

+Notice here it flashes green, however I want it to flash red.